 - You struggle to find any satisfaction or meaning in things outside of your relationship, such as friendships or work.

 - You often feel depressed, ashamed, guilty, or anxious.

 - You have a hard time trusting people and opening up to others.

 What to Do Next

 If you do believe you are in a codependent relationship, there are steps you can take for positive change.
 Ending the relationship is not always necessary, but sometimes it is the best thing to do.
 Even if you do end it, you still need help learning about and changing your codependent tendencies so you don’t make the same mistake again.

 If you want to try to stay together, an important first step is to get your partner professional help for alcohol use disorder.
-You may not feel like he or she is an alcoholic, but even a mild alcohol use disorder can be treated and managed to the benefit of the relationship.
+You may not feel like he or she is an, but even a mild alcohol use disorder can be treated and managed to the benefit of the relationship.
 If your partner enters a treatment program or gets addiction counseling, it will likely include couples therapy so that you can work on your relationship at the same time.

 In fact, it is crucial that you address both issues—the drinking and the codependency—because if one is not managed, the other will continue to be a problem.
 A good treatment plan will include both partners and will offer behavioral therapies, support groups, relationship and family counseling and education, and individualized plans for ongoing change.